jbloomlab/phydms/docs/phydms_prog.rst

 Tree file
 ++++++++++++
 This file has the suffix ``_tree.newick``, and gives the optimized tree in Newick format.
+The branch lengths are in units of codon substitutions per site.

 Site-specific omega file
 +++++++++++++++++++++++++++